ARHCOS/SimpleTexToolGUI/README.md

 Wait until the script finish and you'll be good to go !
 ## How to use ?

-Just double click on the main.py file or run the following command :
+You just have to double click on the run.bat file or run the following command :

 ```python
   python main.py